valermor/pages/README.rst

 Finally, notice how the three traits we chose are the elements that need to be ready for the interactions we are going to have with the page.
 While these three traits are verified, other parts of the page may still be loading.
-For the safety of the test, in general this shouldn't be a problem.
-However, great care should always be taken to select proper traits so that tests do not interact with parts of the DOM which have not finished loading.
+While this shouldn't be a problem for the safety of this test, in general great care should be taken to select traits so that tests do not interact with parts of the DOM which have not finished loading.

 Fifth step - logging in and returning secure area page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~